-A case in point: At the residence of Mrs. Phillips, a good test-medium of this city, a few even-ings ago a spirit came and accosted a lady of the circle whom I did not know, and said: "I have followed you for weeks, being attracted to you, by seeing you placing leaves and flowers around my body.
-I saw it all, when you removed the cloth, as people came to look at my poor, emaciated form. stood there as a spirit and wondered why you were so interested in me, and why you were there?"
-The lady replied that she was there in there?"
-The lady replied that she was there in the interest of the undertaker, and that she re-mained with the family until the body was inter-red, owing to the deep sympathy she felt for them.
-The spirit mother was grateful, and said that on earth she opposed Spiritualism, but the great love she bore to her family, and the desire she had to lot them know that she still lived, urged her to liver expand this lett with the home of resching linger around this lady with the hope of reaching her family by this channel, and gave her a message to take to the "loved ones at home."
+A case in point: Atthe residence of Mrs. Phillips, a good test medium of this city, a few even-ings ago a spirit came and accosted a lady of the circle whom I did not know, and said: "I have followed you for weeks, being attracted to you, by seeing you placing leaves and flowers around my body.
+I saw it all, when you removed the cloth, as people came to look at my poor, emaciated form.
+I stood there as a spirit and wondered why you I stood there as a spirit and wondered why you were so interested in me, and why you were there?"
+The lady replied that she was there in the interest of the undertaker, and that she remained with the family until the body was intered, owing to the deep sympathy she felt for them.
+The spirit mother was grateful, and said that on sarth she opposed Spiritualism, but the great love she bore to her family, and the desire she had to let them know that she still lived, urged her to linger around this lady with the hope of reaching her family by this channel, and gave her a mesher family by this channel, and gave her a mes-sage to take to the "loved ones at home."
 Thus we see how important it is to make a right start in life, and take only "truth for authority, and not authority for truth."

-Laura V. Ellis and brother have been giving their cabinet scances at Lincoln Hall, now for two weeks, with considerable success Laura is a fine little lady, and a good medium combined; and in kindness to her venerable old father, now passed to spirit-life, who introduced his young daughter to the public, years ago, every Spiritualist should take Laura by the hand, Every reader of the Journal, should feel grate-ful for the effort it is making to sustain pure mediumship; and to drive to the wall the chariatan and the fraud.
+Laura V. Ellis and brother have been giving their cabinet scances at Lincoin Hall, now for two weeks, with considerable success Leura is a fine fittle lady, and a good medium combined; and in kindness to her venerable old father, now passed to spirit-life, who introduced his young daughter to the public, years ago, every Spiritualist should take Laura by the hand.

+A Every reader of the Journal should feel grateful for the effort it is making to sustain pure mediumship; and to drive to the wall the charlatan

-Thank God, the processes of spiritual growth are sifting and winnowing in their operations, and many must fall through the sieve; but wee unto them that are found wanting in the day when the sheaves are brought to the garner house of God.
-JOHN A. HOOVER.
+Thank God, the processes of spiritual growth are sifting and winnowing in their operations, and many must fall through the sleve; but wee unto them that are found wanting in the day when the to brought to the g JOHN A. HOOVER.

-Mrs. Kate Biade.
+Mrs. Kate Blade.

-To the Editor of the Religio-Philosophical Journal: Permit me to relate the results of a sitting with Mrs. Kate Blade, of your city, whom, I consider. possesses rare mediúmistic gifts.
+To the Editor of the Religio-Philosophical Journal: Permit me to relate the results of a sitting with

+Mrs. Kate Blade, of your city, whom, I consider; possesses rare mediumistic gifts.